 Drowning doesn’t look like drowning.

 We are so trained, perhaps from movies, to think that drowning is going to a violent, loud, repeated call for help.
 We believe that there will be splashing and yelling.
+Except in extremely rare circumstances, drowning people are physiologically unable to call out for help.

 This explains why drowning is the second highest cause of accidental death in children, age 15 and under.
 It is the number one cause of injury death for children ages 1-4.
 Make Safe Happen found that in 2016, open water drownings (in lakes, oceans, rivers, etc.) made up 43 percent of fatal childhood drownings, compared to 38 percent in pools, 9 percent in bathtubs and 10 percent unspecified.